EzraKemboi/Version-contro-system/README.md

-A simple version  control system that allows you to use commands similar to using git To work on your local machine you need to:
+A simple version  control system that allows you to use commands similar to using git
+#To work on your local machine you need to:
+#Create and activate a virtual environment
+#Clone the repo to your local machine inside your virtual environment
 #Add the Project to the PYTHONPATH

- Example
+# Open terminal/cmd and navigate to directory where you have cloned the project
+Example;

-set PYTHONPATH=%PYTHONPATH%;C:\Users\...path to project directory
+"set PYTHONPATH=%PYTHONPATH%;C:\Users\...path to project directory"
 # Install myscm to the current directory
 """
 Activate your virtual environment,